- Hours

 Graduate Concentration in Theory and History of Art and Design

 The THAD graduate concentration offers the opportunity to augment an MFA with a 15-credit art history concentration.
 Knowledge of the histories and theories of art and visual culture is increasingly demanded of artists and designers, and THAD has designed this concentration in recognition of this phenomenon and that MFA, MLA, MAT and MID recipients often enter teaching careers in which they are expected to teach history and theory as well as studio classes.
-The concentration offers a structured curriculum in the history, theory and criticism of Western art, as well as that of cultures throughout the world.
-These studies are enriched by ready access to the collections of the RISD Museum and the experience of its curatorial staff.
-Through the concentration, you may choose to focus on the history and theory of your particular studio discipline, or any other area that interests you.
+To register or for details about the graduate THAD concentration, you can find more information from the Liberal Arts division.